 Fellow, Institute for Educational Initiatives

-Luis Ricardo Fraga is the Rev. Donald P. McNeill, C.S.C., Professor of Transformative Latino Leadership, Joseph and Elizabeth Robbie Professor of Political Science, Director of the Institute for Latino Studies, and Fellow at the Institute for Educational Initiatives at the University of Notre Dame.
-He has been on the faculty at the University of Washington, Stanford University, and the University of Oklahoma.
+Luis Ricardo Fraga is the Rev. Donald P. McNeill, C.S.C, Professor of Transformative Latino Leadership, Joseph and Elizabeth Robbie Professor of Political Science, Director of the Institute for Latino Studies, and Fellow at the Institute for Educational Initiatives at the University of Notre Dame.
 He is a native of Corpus Christi, Texas.

 He received his A.B., cum laude, from Harvard University and his M.A. and Ph.D. from Rice University.
-His primary interests are in American politics where he specializes in the politics of race and ethnicity, Latino politics, immigration policy, education politics, voting rights policy, and urban politics.
-His most recent co-authored book is Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences (Cambridge University Press 2012).
-He has two other recent books: the co-authored Latino Lives in America: Making It Home (Temple University Press 2010) and United States Government: Principles in Practice (Holt McDougal 2010), a high school textbook.
-He has also published the co-authored book Multiethnic Moments: The Politics of Urban Education Reform (Temple University Press 2006).
-He was a member of the APSA standing committee on Civic Engagement and Education that co-authored Democracy at Risk: How Political Choices Undermine Citizen Participation, and What We Can Do About It (Brookings Institution Press 2005) .
-He is also co-editor of Ethnic and Racial Minorities in Advanced Industrial Democracies (Greenwood 1992).
-He has published extensively in scholarly journals and edited volumes including the American Political Science Review, the American Journal of Political Science, Perspectives on Politics, The Journal of Politics, Urban Affairs Quarterly, Western Political Quarterly, Dubois Review, Journal of Women, Politics & Policy, and the Harvard Journal of Hispanic Policy.
-He is completing the co-authored manuscript Invisible No More: Latino Identities in American Politics as well as America at Its Best: The 1975 Expansion and Extension of the Voting Rights Act.
+His primary interests are in American politics where he specializes in Latino politics, voting rights, immigration, and education.
+He has published six books and over forty articles in scholarly journals and edited volumes.
+His most recent co-edited book is Latinos and the 2016 Election: Latino Resistance and the Election of Donald Trump (Michigan State University Press 2020).
+He has two other recent books: the co-authored Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences (Cambridge University Press 2012) and Latino Lives in America: Making It Home (Temple University Press 2010).
+In 2010 he also published United States Government: Principles in Practice (Holt McDougal 2010), a high school textbook.
+His articles have appeared in the American Political Science Review, the American Journal of Political Science, Perspectives on Politics, and The Journal of Politics.
+He is currently completing two coauthored book manuscripts: Invisible No More: Latino Identities in American Politics and America at Its Best: The 1975 Voting Rights Act.

 He is a past Vice-President of the American Political Science Association (APSA).
 He was also co-chair of the Presidential Task Force on Political Science in the 21st Century of the APSA.
 He was Secretary of the APSA in 2006-07.
 He served on the Executive Council of the APSA in 1998-2000.
 He served as president of the Western Political Science Association in 1997-98.